YogeshGadade/Yogeshnaik1190/README.md

 <!-- img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px" -->

 <!--- Introduction ------>
 Welcome to my github page.
 I am Pursuing my M.S. in Data Science at Stevens Institute of Technology, Hoboken, NJ, USA.
-I am machine learning developer with 2.8 years of experience, like to explore new ways to find innovative business solutions using power of data.
+I am machine learning developer with experienced in end to end Data Science projects implementations, like to explore new ways to find innovative business solutions using power of data.
 <hr>

 ### I can help you with my Skills: